1. Our terms

 11. Proof of identity

 11.1.
 Proof of your identity.
 Before we can start work, we must have documentary proof of your identity and, where relevant, that of your beneficial owner(s).
 We may also ask you to explain to us the source of your funds and wealth.
-This information may be renewed every three years.
-We may verify your identity by:
+This information may be renewed every two years.
+We may verify your identity (or that of your beneficial owners) by:

 a.) searching a third-party database.
 This may leave a footprint on your credit file, but it will not affect your credit rating.